ashakozak/credit-risk-classification/README.md

 ## File Structure

-- `credit_risk_classification.ipynb`: The primary Jupyter Notebook that encompasses the entire analysis workflow, from data loading to model evaluation.
+- `credit_risk_classification.ipynb`: The primary Jupyter Notebook with the analysis workflow, from data loading to model evaluation.
 - `Resources` folder: Contains the `lending_data.csv` - a CSV data file providing details on various loans and their risk categorization.
 - `README.md`: The document you're currently reading, which offers an overview of the project and lists the included files.

 ## Project Overview

 This project delves into the realm of loan creditworthiness, aiming to predict the credit risk associated with each loan.
 Using the `lending_data.csv` dataset, which contains historical lending activity data, the project aims to build a model that can classify the creditworthiness of borrowers.
-The project encompasses:
+The project covers:

 ### Data Splitting
 - Loading the dataset and splitting it into training and testing sets.